Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Conclusion

 The blow-up process therefore serves two main purposes.
 Firstly, starting from a given equation or (polynomial) Hamiltonian with analytic functions as coefficients, it allows us to obtain conditions that are necessary for the equations to have the quasi-Painlev\'e property.
 These conditions are obtained in the systems after the final blow-up in a cascade, where they allow an additional cancellation in the rational expressions of the vector field so that this can be integrated to give algebraic singularities.
 These are the same conditions that one obtains from a ``quasi-Painlev\'e'' test: by inserting formal Puiseux series solutions into the equations one can compute a recurrence relation for the coefficients that can be used to determine all coefficients apart from one, where the recurrence breaks down.
 In this case, the resonance condition that needs to be satisfied to give algebraic series is equivalent to the conditions obtained from one of the blow-up cascades of the equation.
 Otherwise, one is forced to introduce logarithmic terms $\log(z-z_\ast)$ in the series.

-Secondly, by computing the spaces of initial conditions through the blow-ups, one finds a rational surface on which the equations possess a symplectic atlas, with a symplectic form $\omega = dy \wedge dx = u_i^a \, du_i \wedge dv_i$, for each chart $(u_i,v_i)$ at the end of a blow-up cascade.
-With the resonance conditions satisfied, these also render the Hamiltonian with respect to these symplectic forms to be polynomial in the respective coordinates $(u_i,v_i)$ of the chart.
-This rational surface, or rather the inaccessible divisor one removes from the blown-up space also serves as an invariant.
-Two systems that are symplectically related via a bi-rational transformation have the same blow-up diagram.
-By comparing the irreducible components of the inaccessible divisor class of two systems one can explicitly obtain the change of variables that transforms one system into the other.
-In this way one can classify types of Hamiltonian systems by their spaces of initial conditions.
+{ Secondly, by computing the space of initial conditions through blow-ups, one finds a rational surface on which the equations are regularised after a further change of dependent and independent variables.
+Going further, one could write down a global atlas for the space of initial conditions as was done in~\cite{FilipukStokes} with a $2$-form $\omega = dy \wedge dx = u_i^a \, du_i \wedge dv_i$, for each chart $(u_i,v_i)$ at the end of a blow-up cascade.
+With the resonance conditions satisfied, these would also render the Hamiltonian with respect to these $2$-forms to be polynomial in the respective coordinates $(u_i,v_i)$ of the chart.
+In the cases we have considered here, the rational surface, or rather the configuration of the inaccessible divisor one removes from the blown-up space, defines the Hamiltonian structure of these equations, in the way that two systems that are related via a bi-rational transformation have the same minimal blow-up diagram.
+By comparing the irreducible components of the inaccessible divisor of two systems one can explicitly obtain the change of variables that transforms one system into the other.
+Lastly, we note that in a forthcoming paper, we classify more systematically Hamiltonian systems of quasi-Painlev\'e type with quartic Hamiltonian, and relate the systems studied in the present paper with certain subcases found in this classification~\cite{MDAKec2}. }